George Washington's Domestic Pets and Farm Animals

 During the times of the American Revolution, George Washington was accompanied by his loyal horse, Nelson

-Despite his rigorous governmental commitments, Washington found time to spend with the animals.
-This article will concentrate on the specific details regarding the animals and pets who came into contact with the first president of the United States.
+Although Washington had busy government duties, he still managed to make time to be with the animals.
+This article will focus on the specific information about the animals and pets that interacted with the first president of the United States.

 Horses